SnehaSusanShaju/SVM_for_sentimentanalysis/README.md

 # SVM_for_sentimentanalysis

-sentimemt analysis on twitter covid data
+sentiment analysis on twitter covid data